T7CS6330123MT/shia/README.md

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc.) right into your project, so you have full control over them.
+All the commands except `eject` will still work, but they will point to the copied scripts, so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+However, we understand that this tool would be more useful if you could customize it when you are ready for it.

 ## Learn More